cybrkyd/conky/README.md

 To add an @reboot `cron` task:
 - Run the command `crontab -e` to edit your cron
-- Adding a @reboot directive, assuming Conky Ironman is in `/opt`:
+- Add a @reboot directive, assuming Conky Ironman is in `/opt`:
 ```bash
 @reboot /opt/conky/conky-startup.sh
 ```